 Question: Does National Jewish Health have any clinical trials for my type of condition?

-Answer: We have a very active research program.
+Answer: We have a very active clinical research program at National Jewish Health.
 Learn about clinical trials.

 Question: Am I responsible for expenses when traveling to National Jewish Health?

 Answer: Each patient is responsible for his/hers traveling expenses.
 National Jewish Health has some affiliations with local businesses to help make your travel experience more affordable.
 Please see our Visiting Us section for more information.